alien45/cv/README.md

 - Worked on the Virtual Real Estate Map application, a SPA frontend in React + Redux and NodeJS backend, deployed on Firebase
 - Created NodeJS microservice for automation of tokenization transactions using queuing mechanism and singleton pattern
 - Discovered and fixed major security flaws left by ex-dev
 - Engineered a NodeJS microservice for queueing & automation of Web3 payment transactions and randomization of rewards for campaign events

+### Open Source Work & Other Activities

+**2017 – 2019**

+- [Halo Info Bot](https://github.com/alien45/halo-info-bot): Discord chatbot in Go for the Halo Platform blockchain and masternode/DEX data
+- [HaloDEX Chart Feed](https://github.com/alien45/halodex-chart-feed): Real-time TradingView charting data server in Go
+- [Cloud Connector](https://github.com/alien45/cloud-connector): Tool for syncing data across AWS S3, GCP, and Azure
+- Wrote a [PhD research proposal (PDF)](assets/monash-uni-phd-proposal-blockchain-security.pdf) on security vulnerability detection in blockchain-based systems (unfunded)
+- Ran a small GPU-based home crypto mining operation during the early Ethereum days

 ### The Summit Group (Melbourne, AU) - Full Stack Developer